carlosccb/carlosccb.github.io/tfs/index.md

 ### Deep Learning for Ordinal Classification

-As mentioned earlier the approach taken in this work was novel because it used two different methods to account for ordinality during training.
-First, a layer at the end of the ResNet was added that shaped the unimodal distribution during training.
-Secondly, because new loss functions were implemented during training to account for the distances in the errors.
+As mentioned earlier the approach taken in this work was novel because it used two different methods to account for ordinality during training: first, a layer at the end of the ResNet was added to shape the output to a unimodal distribution; and secondly, because new loss functions were implemented and used during training to account for the distances or magnitude in the class errors.

 #### Ordinal Loss Functions